ncoghlan/pulpdist/doc/plugins.rst

 -------------------

 A versioned tree sync works like a series of simple tree syncs.
-It is intended for directories containing multiple versions of single tree, where each tree may change over time.
+It is intended for directories containing multiple versions of a single tree, where each tree may change over time.
 The trees are synchronised in separate operations, but the sync process attempts to create hard links between the trees whenever possible.

+In addition to all of the simple tree sync configuration options, the versioned tree sync has the following additional options that are used to build the list of individual subtrees to be synchronised:

+* ``version_pattern``: An rsync ``--include`` pattern identifying the subtrees to synchronise.
+Defaults to all subdirectories of ``remote_path``.
+* ``excluded_versions``: A list of rsync ``--exclude`` patterns applied to the subtree identification operation.
+Defaults to no filtering.
+* ``subdir_filters``: A list of rsync ``--filter`` patterns applied to the subtree identification operation.
+Defaults to no filtering.
+* ``delete_old_dirs``: If provided and true, removes local subdirectories that are no longer present on the source server.
+By default, local subdirectories are retained until explicitly deleted by a system administrator.
+(NOT YET IMPLEMENTED - currently never deletes old subdirectories)

 Snapshot Tree Sync
 ------------------

 A snapshot tree sync works like a versioned tree sync, but versions are never updated after their initial release.
-"STATUS" marker files are used to indicate when a tree is completed.
+"STATUS" marker files in the root directory of each tree are used to indicate when a tree is completed.

 The big advantage of snapshot tree syncs is that once a tree has been marked as complete locally, it never needs to be checked against the upstream site again.

+In addition to all of the versioned tree sync configuration options, the snapshot tree sync has one additional option that is used to create a consistent symbolic link to the most recent snapshot:

+* ``latest_link_name``: If provided and not ``None``, a local symbolic link is created with this name that points to the most recent snapshot after each sync operation.
+By default, no symbolic link is created.

 Snapshot Delta Sync
 -------------------

+.. note: The plugins for delta sync support are not yet implemented.

 Delta syncs actually require an upstream Pulp server (rather than just an rsync daemon) and use a chain of 3 custom Pulp plugins.